Little Wing: Live performances

+Notable covers and adaptations

-Eric Clapton adaptation
+Eric Clapton

 English guitarist and singer Eric Clapton has performed "Little Wing" throughout his career, beginning in 1970 with Derek and the Dominos.
 He explained in an interview:

 Derek and the Dominos performed the song in London at the Marquee Club ten days after their live debut at the Lyceum on June 14, 1970.
 With Duane Allman on second guitar, the group recorded "Little Wing" at Criteria Studios in Miami, during the sessions for Layla and Other Assorted Love Songs shortly before Hendrix's death on September 18, 1970.
 Clapton biographer Michael Schumacher notes, "Clapton had intended it as a tribute to a living legend, but now that Hendrix was gone, the song hit on a different emotional level."

 Atco Records issued the song on a single as the B-side to "Bell Bottom Blues" and included it on Layla and Other Assorted Love Songs.
 Critics' comments on Derek and the Dominos' rendition range from "exquisitely arranged" (Rolling Stone) to "bombastic"(Legends of Rock Guitar).
 The group performed the song during their tour and a recording from the Fillmore East in New York City on October 23, 1970, was released on the Live at the Fillmore album in 1994.

 After the break up of Derek and the Dominos, Clapton continued to perform "Little Wing".
 Live recordings appear on Eric Clapton's Rainbow Concert (1973), Crossroads 2: Live in the Seventies (1974, released 1996), Eric Clapton & Friends in Concert (DVD with Sheryl Crow 1999), Live in San Diego (2007, released 2016), Live from Madison Square Garden (with Steve Winwood 2008, released 2009).

+Stevie Ray Vaughan

+Texas blues musician Stevie Ray Vaughan recorded an instrumental version in 1984, although it was not released until 1991, when it appeared on Vaughan's posthumously released album The Sky Is Crying.
+Vaughan's interpretation of the song won the 1993 Grammy Award for Best Rock Instrumental Performance.

+Others

+Steve Vai - featured as a regular part of the live set and is included on the album "Live In London" from 2003.